 Where gambling, a lottery or the provision of an amusement with prizes is deemed by the Act to be permitted, an application for, or the issue of, a permit in respect of it is not required.

-[Regulation 13 amended in Gazette 30 Jan 2004 p.
+[Regulation 13 amended by Gazette 30 Jan 2004 p.
 415.]

 13A.
 Conviction of license holder etc., holders to notify Commission